 "What's the deal with the backseat, Duchess?"
 Shego inquired with concern and curiosity.

 Bonnie snorted.
 "My brothers and sisters used to torment the shit out of me in the car.
 They'd always squeeze me in the middle, purposely trying to hurt my ribs.
+They'd dig their elbows in really hard.
 Hell, more than once I'm sure they bruised my damn ribs.
+My dad would scream at me if I complained about it and my mom would tell me they're just playing with me.
 Sometimes they would push me on the floor, rest their feet on if they were nice, but usually they'd just grind their feet on…"

-"Bastards!" the pale woman hissed, making a fist.
+"Bastards!"
+Shego hissed, interrupting and making a fist.

 "Are you really surprised about the shit I tell you that my brothers and sisters did to me when I was younger?"
 Bonnie asked, quite seriously.
 Her backseat trauma was some of the milder things that the Rockweller crew did to her.

 Shego shook her head, trying her best to shake it off.
-For the longest time, she had told herself that Hadrian never hurt her, that she did not care enough for him to hurt her, and she never spoke about what happened aloud.
+For the longest time, she had told herself that Hadrian had never hurt her.
+She did not care enough for him to hurt her and she never spoke about what happened aloud.
 That way, it never seemed like reality and she could keep feeding herself lies.
 But, deep down, she knew.
 She knew just what her brother had done, how much it hurt, and exactly what parts of her he killed with his attitude.

 "You know, when I was little, I followed him around like a puppy.
-I was…well, I was Shego, his sidekick.
+I was… well, I was Shego, his sidekick.
 We were practically always together.
 But, things started to change after a while.
 It turns out, the guy Hego swore was his father was feeding him a bunch of bullshit, making Hego feel like a fucking pariah or whatever the hell.
-Hego…he took it out on all of us, but he really shunned me.
+Hego… he took it out on all of us, but he really shunned me.
 I used to wonder what the hell was wrong with me with the way he was treating me…" Shego explained, sniffling a little.
-The hands on her squeezed, silently reminding her that there were people there for her, people that would not judge her, people that loved her wholeheartedly.
+The hands on her squeezed, silently reminding her that there were people there for her, people who would not judge her, people who loved her wholeheartedly.